 It’s also important to note that more and more home buyers are interested in being environmentally friendly and therefore vegetable gardens can be very pleasing.

 Making your vegetable garden pleasing to buyers

 To make your vegetable garden pleasing to a wider range of buyers be sure to keep your garden environmentally friendly, aesthetically pleasing, and well defined.

--One of the biggest benefits of a vegetable garden is how environmentally friendly a garden can be so it’s important to be environmentally conscience when planning the garden.
-One way you could do this is to use water conservation methods such as a well designed rain collection system.
+-One of the biggest benefits of a vegetable garden is how environmentally friendly a garden can be so it’s important to be environmentally conscious when planning the garden.
+One way you could do this is to use water conservation methods such as a well-designed rain collection system.

 -Give your garden variety to appeal to more buyers with colorful vegetables that will help the buyers see the produce and dream of their future garden.

 -Add color to your vegetable garden with flowering plants like marigolds that not only improve the appearance of your garden but also protect against disease and insects.
 Buyers will appreciate the value of your vegetable garden if they can see the beauty as well as the functionality.
 Work hard on your garden now and it’ll bring the right buyers who take notice and are willing to pay a little more for that top-notch effort.